-Phosphate binders are often prescribed alongside dietary advice about phosphate intake to help manage your child's blood phosphate level.
+Phosphate binders, often prescribed alongside dietary advice about phosphate intake, can help manage your blood phosphate level.

-This table details some practical points to help you get the best out of phosphate binders.
+Here are some practical points to help you get the best out of taking phosphate binders.

-It is important that your child takes their phosphate binder with meals and snacks and not between meals.
+It is important that you take your phosphate binder with meals and snacks and not between meals.